 K-12 Science Education, which set forth guidance for science standards development based on the research on how students learn best.
 This extensive body of research suggests students need to be engaged in doing science by engaging the same practices used by scientists and engineers.

 Furthermore, students should engage in science and engineering practices in the context of core ideas that become ever more sophisticated as students move through school.
 Students also need to see the connections of these disciplinary-based core ideas to the bigger science concepts that cross disciplinary lines.
 The proposed Michigan standards are built on this research-based framework.
 The framework was used in the development of the Next Generation Science Standards, for which Michigan was a lead partner.
 The Michigan Science Standards are derived from this effort, utilizing the student performance expectations and their relevant coding (for reference purposes).
-These standards are intended to guide local curricular design, leaving room for parents, teachers, and schools to surround the standards are performance expectations, they will be used to guide state assessment development.4
+These standards are intended to guide local curricular design, leaving room for parents, teachers, and schools to surround the standards with local decisions about curriculum and instruction.
+Similarly, because these standards are performance expectations, they will be used to guide state assessment development.